michal1995/AplikacjaObecnosc/README.md

 # AplikacjaObecnosc - attendance list app
-Attendace list is a mobile app for student's and lecturer.
+Attendace list is a mobile app for student and lecturer.
 Purpose of the project is check student present.
 Mobile app is divided into two parts: Administrator can add lectures and manage student accounts and Student who can add own presence to attendance list.
 The project will be created for the needs of graduation work.